lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 - the responsibility for conversion of output data has been moved to the `TransactionListAdapter`.
 - the iterator on the array of transactions has been replaced with an `IndexingIterator`.​

 These changes leave the `TransactionListTwoSourceTransformer` with one responsibility: convert the primitive data input to primitive output by recognizing the date groupings and exceptions, as well as calculating a total and grand total.
 This is pretty simple.
-Actually, not quite: in a future post I let you in on how the code structure was designed!
+Actually, not quite: in a future post I elaborate on how the structure of code was designed!

 ```swift
 class TransactionListTwoSourceTransformer {